Overview

 Width

-For example, entering 2.5 cm for the width will produce 2.5 cm offsets on both sides centering on the inner curve to create a 5 cm thick elastic band.
+This function gives offsets to both sides around the inner curve for a thick elastic band effect.
+For example, entering 2.5 cm for the width will produce 2.5 cm offsets on both sides, centering on the inner curve to create a 5 cm thick elastic band.

 Strength